 End-user computing (EUC) is about bringing the full digital workspace to life for an organization.
 It's about looking holistically at the breadth of the end-user experience and considering all the systems required to accomplish the daily workload.
-Instead of building an individual POD for each desktop type, application, and database, consolidating these systems into a single platform can deliver a more efficient user experience.
+Instead of building an individual Point of Delivery (PoD) for each desktop type, application, and database — consolidating these systems into a single platform delivers a more efficient user experience.

 Given the scope of EUC roles and responsibilities, any platform that is used to support an initiative should be intuitive, agile, scalable, and manageable.
 These features reduce the level of expertise required to keep up with the changing digital workplace.
-With this objective in mind, organizations are investigating how to use an HCI platform for their EUC initiatives.
-Key to the success of an EUC initiative is bringing the components of the platform to users and mangers without requiring systems expertise, allowing a more fluid introduction of new technologies to end users.
+With this objective in mind, organizations are investigating how to use a hyper converged infrastructure (HCI) platform for their EUC initiatives.
+Key to the success of an EUC initiative is bringing the components of the platform to users and managers without requiring systems expertise, allowing a more fluid introduction of new technologies to end users.

 A well-designed end-user computing strategy maps out how users can access the digital platforms they need to be productive, both on premises and working remotely.
-It includes the full range of tools necessary to complete their required tasks, managing the security and compliance of the platforms, apps, and devices users rely on, and considers how to enable future growth without disruption.
+It includes the full range of tools necessary to complete their required tasks and considers how to enable future growth without disruption.

 How Does EUC Differ from VDI?

 Over the last decade, the promise of virtual desktops to ensure consistency and to simplify management and delivery of user desktops over individual desktop systems has been fulfilled for many organizations.
 Building out a VDI solution includes the ability to centralize security and desktop images, to troubleshoot once and push to every desktop, and to let users log in from anywhere.